jsmaker/Brain/README.md

-you can set the Brain Map with this code and open the devtools elements panel you will see a Knowledge pane in the sidebar with the information.
+you can set the Brain Map with this code and open the devtools elements panel you will see a Knowledge pane in the sidebar with the information. you can update this object any time you want...and see the results.

 ```javascript
 __Brain__.Map = {